 Poor atomization can clog and block your injectors.
 As a result, it’ll cause incomplete combustion and accumulate carbon deposits on the injector nozzle.
 It will then reduce the component’s ability to deliver accurate fuel into the cylinder.

-Injectors can become faulty through high mileage, debris in the fuel system, extreme temperatures, or over-pressurization.
+Injectors can become faulty through high mileage, contaminated fuel, debris in the fuel system, extreme temperatures, or over-pressurization.
 The result is poor fuel delivery leading to insufficient power or rough idle.

 Defective Lift Pump